 *Procalcitonin is more specific for invasive bacterial infections (bacteremia and bacterial meningitis) and most accurate for risk stratification.

 †You read that correctly.
-There are two ANC cutoffs included based on the PECARN study and Febrile Young Infant Research Collaborative study.
+There are two ANC cutoffs included based on the PECARN study and the Febrile Young Infant Research Collaborative study.

 - Cerebrospinal Fluid (CSF) from lumbar puncture (LP)